hpatoio/DeployBundle/Resources/doc/index.rst

 The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle:

-`Read the Documentation for master <https://github.com/hpatoio/DeployBundle/blob/master/Resources/doc/index.md>`_
+`Read the Documentation for 1.1 <https://github.com/hpatoio/DeployBundle/tree/1.1/Resources/doc/index.md>`_

 Support
 -------------